All-on-4 dental implants vs other dentures

 All-on-4 dental implants: The pros and cons

-The revolutionary implant technique, developed in 1998 by the MALO Institute, has become one of the most popular options for those seeking to replace missing or damaged teeth.
+The revolutionary dental implant procedure, developed in 1998 by the MALO Institute, has become one of the most popular options for those seeking to replace missing or damaged teeth, or with little bone density in the jaw.
 The procedure involves attaching a set of implants to the mouth via a bridge.
-So what are the pros and cons?
+So what are the pros and cons of this permanent solution?